Hey! 👋🏻 I’m Ry, guitar instructor, content creator, professional transcriber, and all-around guitar theory geek.

-My mission is to help you grow as a guitarist by giving you a deeper understanding of how the guitar fretboard and guitar theory works.
+I’ve been a guitar instructor since 2010 and my mission is to help you grow as a guitarist by giving you a deeper understanding of how the guitar fretboard and guitar theory works.
 I am passionate about sharing my love of music and the value of guitar music theory.

 You might call me the visual learner’s guitar instructor.
 My teaching approach is all about presenting concepts in concise, intuitive ways using high-quality graphics and animation.
 I’ve always loved designing things.
 Becoming a content creator is like my dream job combining the two things I love - guitar and design.